borkshop/js/jspit/stream.md

   - Polygon / Path
   - TBD fill v stroke variants and reconciling with the current `fillRect` / `strokeRect` pair

-- tiles
-  - watch for any spatial index bugs, once saw a zombie particle at incorrect location, which allowed the player to step into the void in the DLA demo
 - TileGrid
   - how about default classes keyed by text; would simplify much building code
   - save/loading of tile state
-    - masking/visibility/lighting ; after implementing FOV if domgeon, there
-      may be some core part at the tile grid level

 ## WIP